 Failure to Meet Standards

 - Maximum Timeframe: A student reaching 150% of the published credit length of the program is immediately suspended from financial aid eligibility.
 All students are subject to the calculation of maximum timeframe, even when not receiving financial aid.
-Degree changes and subsequent degree pursuits require student to appeal maximum timeframe in order to potentially reinstate financial aid eligibility.
+Degree changes and subsequent degree pursuits require students to appeal maximum timeframe in order to potentially reinstate financial aid eligibility.
 The maximum timeframe calculation applies to all students and all credits regardless of major.

 - Warning: A student failing to meet the minimum cumulative qualitative or pace of progression/quantitative standard of academic progress is immediately placed on warning.
 A student on warning remains eligible to enroll and receive financial aid.
 No appeal is necessary for this status.

 - Reinstatement of good academic standing for students on warning status.
 If at the end of the warning period a student who has been on warning status has met both the institution’s cumulative grade point average and cumulative completion percentage status, the institution shall end the student’s warning status.
 There is no appeal necessary for this status.

-- Suspension of students on warning status: A student on warning status failing to meet the minimum cumulative qualitative or pace of progression/quantitative standard of academic progress during his/her next term of enrollment is immediately placed on suspension.
+- Suspension of students on warning status: A student on warning status failing to meet the minimum cumulative qualitative or pace of progression/quantitative standard of academic progress during the next term of enrollment is immediately placed on suspension.
 A student on suspension is not eligible to enroll or receive financial aid.

 - Suspension for maximum time frame failure: If at the end of the evaluation period a student has failed to meet the institution’s standard for measurement of maximum time frame, the institution shall suspend the student from financial aid eligibility immediately upon completion of the evaluation.